muhafdal/mkt-vb-routeros/README.md

 Click Start
 ![14](https://github.com/user-attachments/assets/c59b3d5d-2e29-4457-8674-1e76a76e1ee0)
 Choose the software installation option
-In this case, press 'a' to select all, then press 'i' to install
+In this case, press 'a' to select all, then press 'i' to install.
 ![15](https://github.com/user-attachments/assets/dfd7d6a6-a345-414f-a05c-8114424694eb)
 Press 'n' for 'Do you want to keep the old configuration?' and then press 'y' to Continue
 Before rebooting, right-click the icon pointed to by the arrow, then click the MikroTik RouterOS ISO file